phorton1/Arduino-libraries-myIOT/docs/readme.md

 ## Also See

 I have built a number of devices based on this library.
-They may be useful for understanding more about how to use this library.
+They may be useful for understanding more about how to use it.
 Please see the following repositories for more information:

 - **[bilgeAlarm](https://github.com/phorton1/Arduino-bilgeAlarm)** - a device to monitor and control two bilge pumps on a sailboat that includes a car alarm if things go wrong